 It has been well understood for years that insider fraud is a far bigger threat to organizations than anything that could be done from the outside (barring specific domains like national security).
 Not only do system administrators usually have complete access, but they can move around your network with impunity – no auditing, no oversight, no accountability.
 In effect, the IT environment that you spend so much time locking down has a wide open backdoor that can be exploited by a small but highly skilled populace to do significant damage.
 And when you broaden your view a bit, you find that this goes beyond just the system administrators to other “trusted” users as well – employees that use shared, highly privileged accounts to execute transactions that are sensitive and crucial to the business, but could also be abused, after all they could have absolute access to all the data profiling that business does, that is a lot of sensitive data at the hands of one rogue man that could befall the entire company.

 Organizations that take a comprehensive and holistic approach to identity and access management can protect themselves against the possibility of these sort of nightmare scenarios playing out.
-While the article outlines some basic HR type steps that organizations can take, like better background checks, it doesn’t go into any specifics about how a properly defined identity management program can help in mitigating these risks.
+While the article outlines some basic HR type steps that organizations can take, like better background checks that could be offered by a Michigan background check company or others, it doesn’t go into any specifics about how a properly defined identity management program can help in mitigating these risks.
 So how can IdM address some of the issues brought out by the article?
 Let’s review.